imosudi/esp32-freertos-dht22-tasks/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the BSD-3-Clause license.